 Many rehab centers that offer dual diagnosis treatment use medication to prevent delusions and traumatic flashbacks.
 These drugs also reduce agitation and anxiety as well as stabilize moods.
 Just as important is the education that patients and their loved ones receive.
 The more informed everyone is, the more likely the patients are to have support and succeed in rehab.

 Anxiety, compulsive disorders, depression and trauma sometimes cause people with addictions to self-medicate when they can’t control their symptoms.
 This is what makes treatment for co-occurring disorders so important.
 The symptoms of mental illness are risk factors for relapse, so treating both problems improves the rate of success.

 Dual Diagnosis Treatment at Crestview Recovery

 Located in Portland, Oregon, Crestview Recovery offers treatment for individuals with co-occurring disorders.
-We have 30 beds for our residential program and use evidence-based techniques for all types of substance abuse.
+We use evidence-based techniques for all types of substance abuse.
 Our facility offers activities such as skiing, snowboarding and whitewater rafting.
 Along with dual diagnosis therapy, our staff of clinicians provides: